Ram pressure stripping in the EAGLE simulation: Ram Pressure Models

 \section{Ram Pressure Models}

-In this section, we first describe the analytic ram pressure models from the literature that will be used to predict the ram pressure stripping of the neutral gas disk and ionized halo, and will be compared to the stripping rate from the simulation.
-We then describe a slightly more complex toy model that we will also compare to the simulation results in order to help explain the deviations of the analytic models from the simulation.
+In this section, we first describe the analytic ram pressure models from the literature that will be used to predict the ram pressure stripping of the neutral gas disk and ionized halo, and will be compared to the stripping rate from the EAGLE simulation.
+We then describe a slightly more complex toy model that we will also compare to EAGLE in order to help explain the deviations of the analytic models from the simulation.